Skip to Content

 The last reason for licking rocks is the ability of porous rocks and minerals to stick to the tongue.
 Chrysocolla (a hydrated copper silicate mineral) and kaolinite (clay mineral) can be identified this way.

 Chrysocolla can be confused with azurite or turquoise.
 Kaolinite – with a bulk of fine-grained white stones (magnesite, aragonite, diatomite, etc.).
-A licking test will easily differentiate these two minerals among others.
+A licking test will easily differentiate these two minerals from others.

 BTW: Do you want to know more about rock and mineral identification?
 The books listed below are the best ones you can find on the internet (Amazon links):

-TIP: Moonstones are definitely rocks that you would like to try lick.
+TIP: Moonstones are rocks that you would like to try to lick.
 And even more when they are tumbled.
 Find out more about tumbling moonstones in the article below:

 Can You Tumble Moonstone?
 Try These 4 Simple Steps